Beer Barrel Saloon

 The first two buildings to be constructed at this site also burned down prior to the Colonial event in the ’80s.
 The Put-in-Bay House burned to the ground in 1878 due to the lack of a fire station located on the island, was rebuilt, and then burned again in 1907.

-Valentine Doller then built The Colonial House and it thrived for many years.
-The Lonz family, of the famed Lonz Winery on Middle Bass Island, purchased the building after the depression years, The stunning Victorian structure was managed and owned by a variety of Put-in-Bay entrepreneurs until that terrible day in 1988.
+Valentine Doller then built The Colonial House, which thrived for many years.
+The Lonz family of the famed Lonz Winery on Middle Bass Island, purchased the building after the depression years.
+The stunning Victorian structure was managed and owned by a variety of Put-in-Bay entrepreneurs until that terrible day in 1988.

-The Beer Barrel Saloon memorializes the many great memories of the Colonial in the wonderful atmosphere and energetic music that plays throughout the summers.
+The Beer Barrel Saloon memorializes the many great memories of the Colonial in the beautiful atmosphere and energetic music that plays throughout the summers.

 The Jet Express Ferry is a popular way to get to the island.
 It is the only ferry that arrives and departs in the downtown Put-in-Bay area.
 When you arrive, the Beer Barrel Saloon is just a short walk across the park.
 You can grab a quick bite to eat at several great Put-in-Bay Restaurants in the area before enjoying the great live entertainment at the Beer Barrel Saloon.